-In RESCCUE, any project partner can and it is supposed to disseminate project achievements and results in scientific journals, as long as it complies with procedures established and meets requirements.
+In RESCCUE, all the project partners disseminated project achievements and results in scientific journals, as long as it complied with procedures established and meets requirements.

 Procedures

 When deciding to submit any type of dissemination material, the essential first step is to communicate it to the whole consortium by completing the Communication Sheet Form and uploading it to the Basecamp, the project management platform, together with the abstract or paper.
 Once it is uploaded, project partners have three working days for providing comments and suggestions on it.
 If no comment is received, the publication is considered validated.
 In the event that any project partner does not agree to this publication, the author will contact the project partner to get to an agreement.
 In the case of there will be difficulties to agree, the author will contact the PMT in order to come up with a solution.